fp2254/contractor-tool/replit.md

 - **UPDATED: Pricing Page** - Redesigned as professional landing page focused on 14-day free trial with feature grid, trust signals, and hidden plans modal
 - **NEW: Marketing Landing Page** - Dedicated landing page at /landing with hero, features, Talk to Work AI section, pricing cards, FAQ, and footer
 - **NEW: TradeBase Logo** - Added official logo to login page and landing page
+- **NEW: Archive System** - Invoices and quotes can be archived to keep active lists clean.
+Features Active/Archived tabs, archive button in detail views, unarchive and permanent delete options for archived items

 ## External Dependencies
 - **Supabase**: PostgreSQL Database, Authentication, and File Storage.